A model for framed configuration spaces of points: The framed configuration module

-Here some care has to be taken since one cannot immediately apply the pullback-to-pushout lemma, since the base $M^r$ is not necessarily simply connected.
-We may still conclude that $\stG_M^{\fr}(r)$ is a dgca model for $\FFM_M(r)$ since $\FFM_M(r)\to \FM_M(r)$ is a $G^r$-principal bundle, and hence one can explicitly write down a model given a model of the base as in \cite[Theorem 1, section 9.3]{GHV1976}, which in this case agrees with $\stG_M^{\fr}(r)$.
+Note that some care has to be taken.
+One cannot immediately apply the pullback-to-pushout lemma, since the base $M^r$ is not necessarily simply connected.
+We may however still conclude that $\stG_M^{\fr}(r)$ is a dgca model for $\FFM_M(r)$ since $\FFM_M(r)\to \FM_M(r)$ is a $G^r$-principal bundle.
+Hence, one can explicitly write down a model given a model of the base as in \cite[Theorem 1, section 9.3]{GHV1976}, which in this case agrees with $\stG_M^{\fr}(r)$.

 We can now define the $\stG_{n}$-comodule structure on $\stG_{M}^{\fr}$ by writing a diagram which is dual to Equation~\eqref{eq:ffm-m-comodule}: